 Oil pulling is the use of a food grade oil, often coconut or olive oil, to rinse around the mouth and between the teeth.
 The oil will loosen plaque and build-up on the teeth, as well as remove food particles and germs that are on or around the teeth and gums.
 The oil is moved around the mouth and between the teeth for an average of five to 15 minutes then spit into the garbage or sink.

 Essential Oils For Gum Infections

-Some essential oils have shown bacteria-fighting qualities and these can be added to an oil for pulling to increase the effectiveness and kill bacteria that remains in the mouth.
+Some essential oils have shown germ-fighting qualities and these can be added to an oil for pulling to increase the effectiveness and kill germs that remains in the mouth.
 Clove oil and tea tree oil are especially suited for this purpose as they are antibacterial and can help remove infections.

-By adding these to a mouthwash, tooth paste, or oil pulling, they can address the build-up of bacteria and may help to remove the infection.
+By adding these to a mouthwash, tooth paste, or oil pulling, they can address the build-up of germs and may help to remove the infection.

 While minor gum infection can be fairly common, with most people having some level of gum infection or disease at some point, a larger infection as those that form around an abscessed tooth may require treatments such as draining and antibiotics.

-To treat minor gum infections at home, salt water rinse, antiseptic mouthwash, and oil pulling may help reduce the infection by removing the bacteria build-up that caused it.
+To treat minor gum infections at home, salt water rinse, antiseptic mouthwash, and oil pulling may help reduce the infection by removing the germs build-up that caused it.